After Wisdom Tooth Removal

 Bleeding Following Oral Surgery

 A certain amount of bleeding is to be expected following oral surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
-Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
+Excessive bleeding may be controlled by first wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
-If bleeding continues, bite on a moistened tea bag for thirty minutes.
+If bleeding continues, gently bite on a moistened black tea bag wrapped in gauze for thirty minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
-If bleeding does not subside, call our Vernon Hills IL oral surgery office for further instructions.
+If bleeding does not subside, call our office for further instructions.

 Swelling Following Oral Surgery

 The swelling that is normally expected is usually proportional to the oral surgery involved.
 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
-This is the bodys normal reaction to oral surgery and eventual repair.
+This is the body’s normal reaction to oral surgery and eventual repair.
 The swelling will not become apparent until the day following oral surgery and will not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 Two baggies filled with ice, or ice packs should be applied to the sides of the face where oral surgery was performed.
-The ice packs should be left on continuously while you are awake.
+The ice packs should be used for 20 minute intervals until bedtime of the first day.
 After 36 hours, ice has no beneficial effect.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to oral surgery.
 Thirty-six hours following oral surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.